 It’s important to supplement the images you use with plain text content.
 As mentioned above, you don’t want your email to be too cluttered or difficult to understand.
 Using both plain text and images in an email provides a well-rounded, clear message to your readers.
 This helps them know exactly what action you want them to take from your email.
 Mailchimp recommends a ratio of 80% text to 20% images in any given email, which we think is a great rule of thumb to follow for your sales emails.

-If you’re looking for help planning and executing an email marketing strategy, reach out to our team.
+There are a variety of email marketing tools out there that can help you manage your email marketing on your own.
+If you’re looking for more help planning and executing an email marketing strategy, reach out to our team.
 We would love to work with you to build an email plan to help you achieve success!